4 Family Members Killed In Suspected Murder-Suicide In West Whiteland Township Identified

+“We just saw all the activity because we live here and everybody was parked out here,” a neighbor said.

+“We used to see the boys playing sometimes over here in the playground,” neighbor James Bowers said.

-Police say all four victims were found in the basement of their home on Sunday afternoon on the 100 block of Mountain View Drive.
-All four sustained gunshot wounds.
+Police say all four victims had gunshot wounds and were found Sunday afternoon in the basement of their home on Mountain View Drive in West Whiteland Township.
+An out-of-state relative asked police to do a welfare check.
+It’s not clear who is responsible.

 MORE ON CBSPHILLY.COM